Langworthy, Salford: Economy

 Salford Shopping Centre is the nearest major shopping area at Pendleton.
 It is also a major bus interchange.

 Transport

 The main road is Langworthy Road which runs north to the A6 road (Broad Street) and south to Eccles New Road and Salford Quays.

-Langworthy is served by a Metrolink station on the Eccles line.
+Langworthy is served by Langworthy tram stop on the Eccles line of the Metrolink system.
 Salford Crescent is the nearest mainline railway station.